7 Alternatives to U–Haul Cargo Trailers

 One economical way to move small items is through freight trailers.
 When you choose this cargo trailer alternative, you can rent the space that you actually need and avoid paying for unused space.

-For example, Estes SureMove provides a 28-foot trailer that they drop off at your home.
-Instead of paying for the entire trailer, most people end up paying for a 4-foot space on it.
-When you have everything loaded, Estes will drive the truck to your new city for you.
+For example, ABF U-Pack provides a 28-foot trailer that they drop off at your home.
+Instead of paying for the entire trailer, you can rent as much or as little space as you need (the minimum is 4 feet).
+When you have everything loaded, U-Pack will drive the truck to your new city for you.

 Last but definitely not least, you could choose to hire a less-than-truckload (LTL) moving company.
-Companies such as TSI and ShipSmart will work with your specific situation, finding the best option to move your light load.
+Companies like uShip and TSI will work with your specific situation, finding the best option to move your light load.

 They use a variety of sources, including freight- and furniture-shipping, to get your items moved safe and sound.
 If you want several options but need some extra help in the process, you will love using LTL companies.